bothub-it/celery-worker-on-demand/README.md

 ### Create a runnable Python file

-Create a runnable Python file like above:
+Create a runnable Python file like above, to create a service.

 ```python
 #!/bin/env/python